BU-SMBL/mymesh/docs/source/dev.rst

 - Improved Delaunay triangulation/tetraheralization (and constrained Delaunay)
 - More sophisticated mesh2sdf/implicit surface reconstruction capabilities
 - Create `interpolate` module for interpolation within meshes and mapping between meshes
-- Create `register` module for mesh and image registration
 -
     Explore and possibly provide options for substituting CuPy for NumPy to enable Nvidia CUDA-based GPU computation.
 Since MyMesh is heavily dependent